Jean-Martin Aussant: Option nationale

 Following his departure from the PQ, Aussant created his own political party, Option nationale, which officially became registered on October 31, 2011.
-The party proposed to be more committed to Quebec sovereignty than the Parti Québécois, and would seek an electoral mandate for full-fledged autonomy, before a referendum to adopt the constitution of Quebec as an sovereign nation-state.
-No Option Nationale candidates were elected in the ensuing election; Aussant lost his seat to a Coalition Avenir Québec candidate.
+The party proposed to be more committed to Quebec sovereignty than the Parti Québécois, and would seek an electoral mandate for full-fledged autonomy, before a referendum to adopt a new constitution of Quebec as a sovereign nation-state.

+During the campaign, Aussant made an effort to appeal to anglophones.
+He is fluently bilingual in French and English; he recorded a YouTube video in which he argued the sovereigntist case in English.
+In a turnabout from his pur et dur roots, Aussant took a softer line on the language issue than the PQ.
+The ON platform encouraged multilingualism, and pushed for greater funding for bilingual programs in provincial schools.
+This led Dan Delmar of the National Post to praise ON for its "civilized" and "inclusive" approach to sovereigntism..

+No Option Nationale candidates were elected in the ensuing election.
+Aussant came closest to winning; he lost his seat to a Coalition Avenir Québec candidate, but pushed the PQ into fourth place.

 On June 19, 2013, Aussant left his role as leader of the party.
 He stated "family and personal matters" as the official reason.
 In August of the same year, he announced that he would be leaving Quebec to work once again with Morgan Stanley Capital International in Britain.
 He noted that he had not received job offers from Quebec employers and speculated that his involvement in the Quebec separatist movement may have been the reason.